DJF3/Webex-xAPI-Post-example/README.md

 ## "Home" Tab
-Note that the home tab has more features that I have not documented.
-Check the xAPI documentation to see what is possible.
+This is the home tab, shared to give you an idea of what you could technically do.

 ![office-tab](images/image-result-2-home-tab.jpg)